Leuchtfeuer/mautic-CompanyPoints-bundle/README.md

-# Plugin: Company Points by Leuchtfeuer
+# Plugin: Company Points & Triggers by Leuchtfeuer

 ## Overview

-This plugin brings massively enhanced Company-based Scoring to Mautic, including events triggered by those Points.
+Massively enhanced Company-based Scoring.
+Point-based and even other (!) triggers and multiple triggered actions, all that for Companies.

-It is part of the "ABM" suite of plugins that extends Mautic capabilities for working with Companies.
+Company Points & Triggers is part of the "ABM" suite of plugins that extends Mautic capabilities for working with Companies.

 ## Requirements
-- Mautic 5.x (minimum 5.1)
+- Mautic 6
-- PHP 8.1 or higher
 - Company Tags and Company Segments Plugins

 ## Installation